pedrofurtado/microsoft_teams_incoming_webhook_ruby/README.md

 - Initialization of `MicrosoftTeamsIncomingWebhookRuby::Message` object
 - After object initialization, but before `send` method call

-🚨 You can add/remove any fields arbitrarily, but keeping at least the minimum required fields (`url` and `text`).
+🚨 You can add/replace/remove any fields arbitrarily, but keeping at least the minimum required fields (`url` and `text`).
 Otherwise, an error will be generated when invoke `send` method.

-Below that are some examples of this manipulation:
+Below there are some examples of this manipulation:

-- Initialization of `MicrosoftTeamsIncomingWebhookRuby::Message` object
+- Initialization of attributes in `MicrosoftTeamsIncomingWebhookRuby::Message` object

 ```ruby
 require 'microsoft_teams_incoming_webhook_ruby'